send2cloud/mapjs/v4-restructure-todo.md

 - [ ] review all files and break into individual function files (eg hammer-draggable)

-# process renames

-- [ ] mapjs-layout/connectors.connectorPath -> mapjs-layout/core/themes/connector
-- [ ] mapjs-layout/connectors.linkPath -> mapjs-layout/core/themes/link
+# check with dave

+layout-geometry:257 console log -> throw?

 # write specs for files without currently